Cohabitant Financial Claim

 Since the introduction of the Family Law (Scotland) Act 2006 it has been possible for cohabitants to make financial claims against each other when their relationship breaks down.

 Pick a region in Scotland that's close to you and arrange a meeting

-Cohabitation means that a couple live together as husband and wife without actually being married.
-Following separation one cohabitant can make a financial claim against the other cohabitant.
+Cohabitation means that a couple lives together as husband and wife without actually being married.
+Following separation, one cohabitant can make a financial claim against the other cohabitant.

-- After Mr B died without a Will, Ms G had no automatic right to inherit Mr B’s estate.
-Ms G had to petition for Appointment of Executor and then sue the Estate for payment.
-It was fortunate that the house was in joint name and the title contained a survivor ship clause.
+- After Mr. B died without a Will, Ms. G had no automatic right to inherit Mr. B’s estate.
+Ms. G had to petition for an Appointment of Executor and then sue the Estate for payment.
+It was fortunate that the house was in a joint name and the title contained a survivorship clause.

 To qualify as a cohabitant involves more than just living together.
 Some factors to consider include:

 - Period of time living together, probably at least one year

 - Amount & nature of the time together

 - Sleeping together, eating together, socializing together & having holidays together

 - The outward appearance and behaving like a couple.